New Students- Register for Strings for Kids for Fall 2020 HERE

-Strings For Kids is finishing its 12th year in the Greenfield Public Schools!
+Strings For Kids just finished its 12th year in the Greenfield Public Schools!

 Strings For Kids is an instrumental music program run by Artspace in collaboration with Greenfield Public Schools, and offers low/no-cost violin and cello lessons to students in Grade 3 and above.

 During the school year students receive weekly small group and large ensemble lessons.
 During the summer, students have the option to participate in week long music camps.
 We also perform frequently around our community throughout the year.

 During this time of Quarantine, Strings for Kids has continued with video assignments and individual and group lessons.
 We regularly examine and reevaluate our plan to meet the needs of our students and help keep us all safe and healthy!
 If you have any questions, you can email our director, Julie Carew at email@example.com.

 Julie Carew is a cello teacher with a Bachelor’s of Music in Cello Performance from the Hartt School of Music at the University of Hartford, and a Masters of Music in Cello Performance specializing in Suzuki Pedagogy from the Lamont School of Music at the University of Denver, CO.
 While living in Denver, Julie maintained a private studio of nearly 40 students and taught through Denver Talent Education, a Suzuki group program for students in the greater Denver area.
 She also founded City Strings, an outreach string program in an underserved area of Denver in 2001.
 Since returning to New England in 2007, Julie has been teaching private and group classes at her home and has held teaching positions at the Suzuki School of Newton, Community Music Center of Boston, and the Powers Music School.
 Julie has been on the Artspace faculty since 2016 and now directs the Strings for Kids program.